 It's now easier than ever to get from Denver International Airport (DEN) to downtown Denver on the airport rail line.

-At a cost of $9 each way (increasing to $10.50 in January 2019), travelers can use the rail service, known as the A Line, to get from the airport to Denver Union Station and vice versa courtesy of the Regional Transportation District (RTD), metro Denver's public transit provider.
+At a cost of $10.50 each way, travelers can use the rail service, known as the A Line, to get from the airport to Denver Union Station and vice versa courtesy of the Regional Transportation District (RTD), metro Denver's public transit provider.

 The new Denver airport rail has six stops along the way and takes approximately 37 minutes.